recovery-toolkit/recovery-toolkit.github.io/on-awakening/README.md

 And a new experience of all these things
 Please let me see the truth
 ## On Awakening, Part 1
 On awakening let us think about the twenty-four hours ahead.
 We consider our plans for the day.
 Before we begin, we ask God to direct our thinking, especially asking that it be divorced from self-pity, dishonest or self-seeking motives.
-Under these conditions we can employ our faculties with assurance, for after all God gave us brains to use.
+Under these conditions we can employ our mental faculties with assurance, for after all God gave us brains to use.
 Our thought life will be placed on a much higher plane when our thinking is cleared of wrong motives.
 ## Third Step Prayer
 I offer myself to thee -- to build with me and do with me as thou wilt.
 Relieve me of the bondage of self, that I may better do thy will.
 Take away my difficulties, that victory over them may bear witness to those I would help of thy power, thy love, and thy way of life.
 May I do thy will always!
 ## Daily planning